Potty Chairs vs Potty Seats: Pros and Cons

 Final Words

-As we can see, there is no clear favorite between potty seats and potty chairs it all comes down to personal preference.
-Some people even buy a potty seat and a potty chair and see what their kid would prefer then go ahead to use it.
+As we can see, there is no clear favorite between potty seats and potty chairs.
+It all comes down to personal preference.
+Some people even buy a potty seat and a potty chair and see what their kid would prefer, then go ahead and use it.

-Alternatively, you can potty train your child for like a month using a potty chair and the jump straight to a potty seat.
-Both of these products are generally inexpensive and if that is what will work well for you then by all means go for it.
+Alternatively, you can potty train your child for a month using a potty chair and then jump straight to a potty seat.
+Both of these products are generally inexpensive; if that is what will work well for you, then by all means, go for it.